learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 Classes are factories for our objects.
 They let us manufacture and instantiate new instances.

-<a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances' title='Classes And Instances'>Classes And Instances</a> on Learn.co and start learning to code for free.</p>